epistemex/canvas-to-tiff/README.md

 - Fast
 - Asynchronous and non-blocking
 - Supports alpha channel
-- Supports optional ZIP compression
+- Supports optional ZIP compression (async)
 - Convert directly to `ArrayBuffer`
 - Convert directly to `Blob`
 - Convert directly to Data-URI
 - Support both big-endian (default) and little-endian byte order
 - Can set arbitrary DPI for X and Y directions
+- Can obtain a web-gl based canvas as well.
 - Documented source incl.
 HTML version (see `docs/` folder)
 - Works with all major browsers incl.
 IE
-- No dependencies (pako deflate if compression is wanted, but isn't required.
+- No dependencies (ezlib deflate if compression is wanted.
 Included).

 Install